WasifAsi/DSGP_GP-19/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---
-For more information, contact us at [your contact email] or open an issue in the repository.
+For more information, contact us or open an issue in the repository.